 A sustainable, low-carbon energy supply is essential for achieving the goals of the Paris Climate Agreement and the 2030 Agenda for Sustainable Development.
-Renewable energy sources are on the rise around the world.
-In the electricity sector, capacity additions in renewable energy have recently surpassed those from fossil-based energy sources.
-Nevertheless, fossil fuels continue to dominate the global energy supply.
+Although fossil fuels continue to dominate the global energy supply, renewable energy sources are on the rise around the world.
+In the electricity sector, capacity additions in renewable energy have surpassed those from fossil-based energy sources.

 International cooperation and the global political economy of the energy transition

 The global energy transition is underway and will have considerable geopolitical impacts, as the report of the Commission on the Geopolitics of Energy Transformation, convened by IRENA in 2018, highlights.
 It will reconfigure the positioning and strategic alliances of countries and affect global trade and opportunities for economic development.
 Competition over scarce fossil fuel resources could shift to a struggle over the control of low-carbon technologies and the necessary rare earths and minerals.

 While the ramifications of many of these developments remain highly uncertain, countries have begun to devise strategies not only to position themselves in this emerging geopolitical landscape but to actively shape it.
 They are also forming new alliances in an effort to influence international developments to suit their national interests and goals.
 In the work area on the "Global Energy Transition", we aim to better understand these processes by analyzing global trends and key international energy policy initiatives.
 Our research focuses on:

 - The foreign energy policies of Germany and other key energy transition players including the U.S., China and the European Union;